Wuxia and Jianghu — Fairy Tale of the Adult World

 Two of the most famous ones tried to assassinate kings to support their own masters.

 One was Zhuan Zhu, who successfully assassinated King Liao of Wu in 515 BC.
-He was killed by the king's guards soon, but his master enthroned as King Helv of Wu.
+He was killed by the king's guards soon, but his master was later enthroned to be King Helv of Wu.

 Spear of Fuchai, Son of the King Helv of Wu — Hubei Museum (Photo by Dongmaiying)